“I had three chairs in my house; one for solitude, two for friendship, three for society.”

 Our tiny cabin is a place for solitude.
 Sometimes we have a hammock hanging in the cabin.
 We take a short walk.
 Bring a good book.
 Open the windows and listen to the birds sing while our thoughts drift with the breeze.

 Our tiny cabin is a place for companionship.
 My husband and I sometimes go down to the tiny cabin for a quiet talk.
 Actually, we make a point of having tiny cabin dates.
 Take a short walk.
 Bring a good friend.
 Sit and visit in a quiet place.

 Our tiny cabin is a gathering place.
 The other night, I gathered with two long-time friends.
 We built a fire outside and talked into the night.
 No distractions were present; just some fire tending and an amazing moon.

-Eventually, we think our three boys might find it fun to have a small guest house to go with friends – somewhere that is independent from mom and dad, but easy to access.
+Eventually, we think our three boys might enjoy this small guest house with friends – somewhere that is independent from mom and dad, but easy to access.